 Juvenile Batten disease is always fatal; usually by the late teens to early 20s.
 In the United States and Europe, the juvenile form is the most common of the NCLs, which together, affect nearly 3,000 patients1.
 In pathophysiological terms, interactions between neurons and glial cells play key roles in the emergence and progression of all the NCLs.

 2 Settembre et al, TFEB links autophagy to lysosomal biogenesis, Science 2011

 About Beyond Batten Disease Foundation

 Beyond Batten Disease Foundation (BBDF) is the world’s largest nonprofit organization dedicated to funding research for a treatment and cure for juvenile (CLN3) Batten disease.
 Since its inception in 2008, over $35 million has been invested in research by leveraging donations, co-funding and strategic partnerships.
-BBDF is spearheading a unique, cohesive strategy, incorporating independent scientific resources and collaboration with related organizations to drive research in juvenile Batten Disease.
+BBDF is spearheading a unique, cohesive strategy, incorporating independent scientific resources and collaboration with related organizations to drive research in juvenile Batten Disease2.
 Today there is a treatment in sight.
-BBDF funded research has discovered a drug that slows the progression of the disease in Batten models.
-More information can be found at www.beyondbatten.org
+BBDF funded research has discovered a drug – Batten-1 – that slows the progression of the disease in Batten models.
+More information can be found at www.beyondbatten.org.

-Theranexus is a clinical-stage biopharmaceutical company that emerged from the French Alternative Energies and Atomic Energy Commission (CEA).
+Theranexus is an innovative biopharmaceutical company that emerged from the French Alternative Energies and Atomic Energy Commission (CEA).
 It specializes in the treatment of central nervous system disorders and is a pioneer in the development of drug candidates targeting both neurons and glial cells.

 Click and follow us on Twitter and Linkedln